jpecquais/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 It is possible to reorder the all the snapshot index according to list order.
 To do so, click on the menu <code>Snasphot/Reindex all snapshots</code>.

+Last, the index can be manually edited, right-clicking on a snapshot and selecting <code>Edit snapshot index</code>.

 ### Global snapshot preferences, global and override

 The snapshot list also exposes four recall options on its top right corner : the recall time, the source option, the room option and the master option.
 These parameters affect each snapshot.